 An independent Anglican Province with valid apostolic orders having the entire Philippines as it's jurisdiction.

-HOME OF TRADITIONAL CATHOLIC, EVANGELICAL AND ORTHODOX ANGLICANS!
-(Uses 1928 prayer book, Anglican Missal, Optional Celibacy, NO Homosexuals, NO Women ordination, retaining the Ministry of Deaconesses.
+HOME OF TRADITIONAL AND BIBLICAL ANGLICANS!
+(Uses 1928 prayer book, Anglican Missal and the King James Bible, Optional Celibacy, NO Homosexuals, NO Women ordination, No same sex marriage, retaining the Ministry of Deaconesses.

 Gays cannot enter Catholic priesthood, insists Vatican